 But academics proved to be the strongest interest for Ron, and in 1997 he returned from Japan to be at Harvard.
 There he was Assistant Director of the Fairbank Center for Chinese Studies until 2009, when he joined Suffolk University in Boston as Professor of History and Director of the Rosenberg Institute for East Asian Studies.

-Ron’s current research interest is in revealing the popular culture of typical people in China between 1850 to 1950.
-He is doing this by studying the hand-written notebooks (shouchaoben 手抄本) from this period that are sometimes found in the used-book markets in China.
+A second area where Ron is very interested is dealing with the popular culture of typical people in China between 1850 to 1950.
+He is doing this by studying the common hand-written notebooks (minjian shouchaoben 民間手抄本) from this period that are found in the used-book markets in China.
 These are materials that many families in China throw away because they are old and seem unimportant.
 Almost no libraries in China collect these materials, and very few scholars have written about them.
-Yet by reading them carefully, one can begin to re-construct the lives of the common people (pingmin 平民) during that crucial century of transitionbetween the ending of the empire and the beginning of the People’s Republic.
+Yet by reading them carefully, one can begin to re-construct the lives of the common people (pingmin 平民) during that crucial century of transition between the ending of the empire and the beginning of the People’s Republic.

 His book on this topic is Daily Life for the Common People of China, 1850-1950; Understanding Chaoben Culture.
 Leiden: Brill Publishers, 2018.
 As preparation he has issued several articles on this topic, such as: “WanQing Minguo shiqide minjian chaoben 晚清民國時期的民間抄本” [Popular copied books in the late Qing and Republic].
 Shandong tushuguanxue qikan 山東圖書館學刊 [The Library Journal of Shandong], 2.124 (2011), 89-93, 115.

 His work has been published in Chinese, Japanese, and Korean.